BenGlicksberg/PatientExploreR/README.md

 ### Example patient

-As the DE-SynPUF data does not contain patient measurement results, we generated a profile for a patient with Chron'€™s Disease with representative clinical data (e.g., disease codes and lab test results) for illustrative purposes.
+As the DE-SynPUF data does not contain patient measurement results, we generated a profile for a patient with Chron'â‚¬â„¢s Disease with representative clinical data (e.g., disease codes and lab test results) for illustrative purposes.
 Users can recreate this example patient using the script contained in the "data/new_pt_insert_commands.txt" file.
 The script is formatted for